SASE-Drexel/mentorship-2024/_collections/_mentees/2023-10-20-Sreeja-Satish.md

 ### Career Goals

+I switched over to UXID recently, and I'm excited to learn more skills and branch out!
+I want to be able to learn more about what I like so that I can get better at what I do!
+I want to do something I care about, so it can help me live comfortably and provide for the people I care about!

+### Interests

 - photography!
 - music (varied taste as long as I vibe with it, but mainly the genres of kpop, pop and bollywood/indian!)
 - watching shows